TugboatQA/docs/faq/index.md

 may considerably speed up your builds.
 As an example if you have a large set of test data which you wish to load you could see a substantial speed up in build times by creating a base preview in which that data is already loaded.
 When a new preview is built, it will start with the base preview and run the tugboat-update target (rather than tugboat-init).
-See [tugboat-update](../automation/makefile.md) in the makefile documentation for more information.
+See [tugboat-update](/build-script/index.md/#makefile) in the makefile documentation for more information.

 ## What's a build script?
 A build script (also referred to as a Makefile) is how you customize your tugboat preview.
 Previews start as a bare bones Linux installation and a copy of your repository code.
 Anything you might do to get a local development environment up and running is likely something which should be in your build script.
-This might include things like installing dependencies for your application, creating/updating application configuration files, populating a database with test data, etc. For more information see the [automation](../automation/index.md) section of this documentation.
+This might include things like installing dependencies for your application, creating/updating application configuration files, populating a database with test data, etc. For more information see the [build scripts](/build-scripts/index.md) section of this documentation.

 ## How do I build my first preview?
-See our [getting started](../getting-started/index.md) guide for a walkthrough which includes getting [your first preview](../getting-started/your-first-preview.md) up and running.
+See our [getting started](/getting-started/index.md) guide for a walkthrough which includes getting [your first preview](/getting-started/your-first-preview.md) up and running.

 ## Is there a limit to the number of repositories I can have?
 There is no hard limit on the number of repositories a project can contain, however resource quotas such as disk space